minggliangg/minggliangg.github.io/src/posts/2026-05-09-building-zai-mcp-extensions-for-zed.md

 ---
 title: "Building Z.AI MCP Extensions for Zed"
-description: A draft note on using Zed, Zed Agent, and GLM models to build Zed MCP extensions for the Z.AI MCP servers.
+description: Notes on using Claude Code, GLM models, and MCP tooling to build Zed MCP extensions for the Z.AI MCP servers.
 date: 2026-05-09T21:00:00+08:00
 tags:
   - "AI"